 Your self-esteem and your ability to achieve future success depend on it!

-Every time you don't follow through on a commitment, you are selling yourself short of becoming the person you aspire to be and what you can achieve.
+Whenever you don't follow through on a commitment, you are selling yourself short of becoming the person you aspire to be and what you can achieve.
 Every let-down produces a feeling of shame and, as it accumulates, leads to self-loathing.
 Depression is soon to follow.

 Steps to Create the Change You Need!

-1. Review, and prioritize your unfinished projects.
+1. Review and prioritize your unfinished projects.